 That was when the rot began.

-The higher I moved, the more I started measuring people the way insecure men often do: by title, polish, income, usefulness.
+The higher I rose, the more I started measuring people in the ugliest possible way: by title, polish, income, and usefulness to the image I was trying to build.
 Lily still packed my lunch some mornings in folded paper bags.
-She still wore the same simple dresses.
-She still stopped to help strangers.
-Instead of admiring her, I began to feel embarrassed by how ordinary she seemed next to the world I wanted to enter.
+She still wore simple dresses.
+She still stopped for strangers who dropped things, got lost, or looked one hard hour away from tears.

-Then Amanda Blake came along.
+Then Amanda Blake arrived.

 I told myself I deserved more.